datagrok-ai/public/help/develop/dataframe.md

 #### Load a demo dataset

-Datagrok comes with a hundred demo datasets [available as a folder][] in the platform interface.
+Datagrok comes with a hundred demo datasets [available as a folder][121] in the platform interface.
 It's possible to load these datasets programmatically using Datagrok API methods:

-* `let table = grok.data.demo.demog()` loads the first `10'000` rows of the celebrated demographic dataset we used a lot in this article.
+* `let table = grok.data.demo.demog()` loads the first `10'000` rows of the demographic dataset we used a lot in this article.
 It's possible to specify a desired number of rows as a parameter, and use one of `.biosensor`/`.wells`/`.geo` functions instead of `.demog` to load corresponding data
 * `let data = grok.data.demo.randomWalk(rows, cols)` generates random walk data
-* `await table = grok.data.getDemoTable('geo/earthquakes.csv')` loads any demo dataset from the specified demo datasets file share by its path (the method is asynchronous)
+* `await table = grok.data.getDemoTable('geo/earthquakes.csv')` allows loading any demo dataset from the specified demo datasets file share by its path (the method is asynchronous)

 ### Access columns